Our Pages

 “Now I see here you want to apply for another go, hmmm?”
 He smiled encouragingly

-Holmes, shrugging off the nagging sensation that everything he had ever said or could even ever think had already been heard before he said it but that he was nevertheless being humoured as kindly as a baby rose up in his chair to forward what might be his final case
+Holmes, shrugging off the nagging sensation that he was being humoured as kindly as a baby, rose up in his chair to put forward what he fully expected to be his final case.

 “Well, yes, absolutely.
 I was only getting started really.
-I had just worked out how to combine total attention, subconscious intuition, logic trees and sensory kinaesthesia; I was solving cases in 5 minutes that your average London constabulary would take a month and probably get wrong at the end anyway.
-I was just getting properly famous; they were ever starting to write books about me!
+I had just worked out how to combine total attention, subconscious intuition, logic-trees and sensory kinaesthesia; I was solving cases in minutes and was just getting properly famous; they were even starting to write books about me!
 Its damned__” here he stopped with a sudden stricken look of guilt and winced as he waited for the Dean to disapprove

-“It’s quite alright dear chap” the Dean’s voice could’ve made Gentian taste like honey “You can swear as much as you like around here, no-one’s actually judging you anymore”
+“It’s quite alright dear chap” the Dean’s voice could have made Gentian taste like honey “You can swear as much as you like around here, no-one’s actually judging you anymore”

 Who was he kidding?
 He might not be flesh and blood anymore but he still had his wits, no-one came back from the dead, his chips were down and his time was up